Helicopter Transportable Vehicles

 Independent helicopter tasks are those which can be carried out by helicopters independently of other arms, though they may be part of a broader ground scheme of manoeuvre.
 They are primarily focussed on offensive actions.
 These are most likely to be shaping tasks but may be mission-decisive tasks in their own right.

 What about enemy air defences?

 One of the most significant trends in the employment of support helicopters in air manoeuvre is the increasing proliferation and capability of air defence systems.
 Helicopters are not the fastest of aircraft and will be even slower if carrying an underslung load.
 The odd MANPADS and 23mm automatic cannon-armed technical in Africa is one thing, but a modern integrated Russian air defence system in Eastern and Northern Europe is entirely another.
-The Missile Threat website provides an excellent interactive mapping tool that plots Russian strike and air defence missile range on a map of Europe, the circles shown below are S-400 engagement ranges.
+The Missile Threat website provides an excellent interactive mapping tool that plots the Russian strike and air defence missile range on a map of Europe, the circles are shown below are S-400 engagement ranges.

-Long-range surface to air missiles are prone to radar horizon issues if the aircraft is flying at low altitudes and the terrain advantages the aircraft.
+Long-range surface to air missiles is prone to radar horizon issues if the aircraft is flying at low altitudes and the terrain advantages the aircraft.
 Modern air defence tactics negate this by placing shorter-range systems in concentric layers to catch any low-level penetrating aircraft which makes combinations like the S-400/Buk/Pantsir so potentially effective.

 Despite the daunting nature of those circles on a map, they are not force fields.